thanhtantran/orangepi4A/Bluetooth Mouse Not Working Solved.md

 CONFIG_UHID=y
 ```
 ## Solution
 The config file is located at `orangepi-build/external/config/kernel/linux-5.15-sun55iw3-current.config` You can also enable Microsoft / A4Tech HID stuff.
-Before running `build.sh` do this to make changes in kernel config file permanent
+Before running `sudo ./build.sh BOARD=orangepi4a BRANCH=current BUILD_OPT=kernel KERNEL_CONFIGURE=no` do this to make changes in kernel config file permanent
 ```
 sudo nano orangepi-build/userpatches/config-default.conf
 IGNORE_UPDATES="yes"